Lakifume/True-Randomization/README.md

 # True-Randomization

-New and improved randomization options for Bloodstained randomizer
+New and improved randomization options for Bloodstained randomizer.
+Negates about everything that the game's built-in randomizer mode does to apply all of the necessary logic and new features.

 ![Screenshot (337)](https://user-images.githubusercontent.com/56451477/178378598-0cedda11-581d-4a6d-8b33-c9d9e5b0ae52.png)